etray/KeyholeCaptcha/README.md

   KeyholeCaptcha.dll.
 - **ImageProtoypingApplication** - Windows Forms application that demonstrates available schemes and is helpful for prototyping new ones.
-- **WebApplication** - Sample ASP.NET web service that integrates KeyholeCaptcha.
+- **WebApplication** - Sample ASP.NET web service which integrates KeyholeCaptcha.
 - **UnitTest** - tests used to prototype core functionality.
 Helpful for testing future changes.